Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Overview

-Conventional graph aggregation methods often yield suboptimal results with query plans because they typically use global pooling of node features, ignoring the tree's structural information.
-To address this, we apply a GRU~\cite{gruaggr} to aggregate the GNN-derived node features after postorder traversal of the tree.
-This ordering aligns with how DBMSs execute plan nodes~\cite{saturn}, allowing the model to selectively retain or forget features and learn how the operation order affects the cost.
-Consequently, we can capture node dependencies more accurately and closely align with the actual execution sequence, enabling BiGG to obtain the query plan's graph-level embedding while retaining essential node and structural information.
+Conventional graph aggregation methods often yield inferior performance on query plans, since they typically rely on global pooling and thus ignore the tree's structural information.
+To address this limitation, we employ GRUs~\cite{gruaggr} to aggregate the Bi-GNN-derived node features after postorder traversal of the plan tree.
+This traversal approximates the execution order of plan nodes in DBMSs~\cite{saturn}, allowing the model to selectively retain or discard features and to learn how operator order affects cost.
+Consequently, the model captures node dependencies more accurately and aligns with the actual execution sequence, enabling a graph-level plan embedding while retaining both essential node-level and structural information.